Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Method

-The step is annotated as local action in reaching subtasks if the end-effector is in the foveated image (Fig. \ref{fig:boundary}) because in reaching to the target, precise manipulation is required at the end of the sequence that tries the last-inch reaching to the exact location of the target \cite{paillard1996fast,kim2021gaze}.
-Because the reaching subtasks contain lots of demonstrations ($> 2140$, Table \ref{tab:dataset_statistics}), a CNN-based classifier trained with a small amount of human-annotated data is used to annotate the entire dataset.
+A step is annotated as a local action step in the \textit{GraspNeck/Reach}$\ast$ subtasks if the end-effector is in the foveated image (Fig. \ref{fig:boundary}) because, when approaching the target, precise manipulation is required at the end of the sequence, which must perform the last-inch reaching to the exact location of the target \cite{paillard1996fast,kim2021gaze}.
+Because the \textit{GraspNeck/Reach}$\ast$ subtasks contain many demonstrations ($> 2140$, Table \ref{tab:dataset_statistics}), a CNN-based classifier trained with a small amount of human-annotated data is used to annotate the entire dataset.
 The details of the automated annotation method can be found in Appendix \ref{appendix:annotation}.
 The action-type classifier (ATC) is trained based on the annotated labels if the end-effector is in the foveated vision.

-\subsubsection{Peel subtasks}
+\subsubsection{\textit{Peel}$\ast$ subtasks}

-In \textit{PeelTip}, the criterion is if the tip of the banana is peeled (Appendix \ref{appendix:global_local}) because a force feedback-based high-precision reactive control is required to tear the tip without severely damage to the banana.
-After it is torn, no force feedback or highly precise reaching to the goal is required.
-All demonstrations are annotated manually as the dataset is comparatively small (256 for training and 23 for validation).
-The annotated data also train another ATC.
+In \textit{PeelNeck}, the criterion is whether the neck of the banana is peeled (Appendix \ref{appendix:global_local}), because a force feedback-based high-precision reactive control is required to tear the neck without severely damaging the banana.
+After the peel is torn, no force feedback or highly precise reaching to the goal is required.
+All demonstrations were annotated manually, as the dataset is comparatively small (256 for training and 23 for validation).
+The annotated data are also used to train another ATC.

-In \textit{PeelRight} and \textit{PeelLeft}, the criterion is relatively simple; a step is classified as global-action if the end-effector is closed.
-In these subtasks, the robot has to control its end-effector precisely with the reactive action during closing so that after complete closure, the end-effector can hold the peel.
-On the other hand, peeling behavior after the holding requires the simple behavior of pulling the firmly held peel, which does not require high-precision manipulation.
+In \textit{PeelRight} and \textit{PeelLeft}, the criterion is relatively simple; a step is classified as a global-action step if the end-effector is closed.
+In these subtasks, the robot must control its end-effector precisely using reactive action during closing so that after complete closure, the end-effector holds the peel.
+By contrast, the peeling behavior after the holding requires the simple behavior of pulling the firmly held peel, which does not require high-precision manipulation.